Los Santos Emergency Response

 Board for freelance & contract work

-Here's my another linework, I just called this " Los Santos Emergency Response " a vintage badge design monoline illustration or line-art.
+Here's another linework " Los Santos Emergency Response " a vintage badge design monoline illustration or line-art on black and white themes.

 ----------------------------------------